A Dye Technique by Mel Kelly

 Mel Kelly is an abstract map artist from Kansas City, Missouri and the creator of the River Painting Dye Method.

-In this method, dye is very slightly diluted.
-It is then painted and poured across canvas in mini "streams and rivers".
+The dye is diluted and then painted or poured across the canvas.
+It looks like mini "streams and rivers".

-As it travels, it saturates the raw canvas to create vibrant, rich color in a wild, water-driven pattern.
+As it travels, it soaks into the raw canvas to create vibrant, rich color in a wild, water-driven pattern.

 River Painting Dye Method

 This dye method is a derivative of the watercolor dye technique.
-However, in this River Painting style the dye is painted and poured on.
+Dye is painted and poured on.
 It is then allowed to rest wet and pooling on the canvas.